Routine check-up revealed cancer

 Benenden Health provides affordable private healthcare for everyone, giving you access to services such as our 24/7 GP Helpline and Mental Health Helpline straight away.
-Once you’ve been a member for six months you can request access to diagnostic consultations and tests, as well as Financial Assistance and support.
+Once you’ve been a member for six months you can request access to diagnostic consultations and tests, as well as our Cancer Support service.

 You'll also have access to a wealth of health and wellbeing articles, videos and advice on a range of health issues.